xuanhe95/network-builder/README.md

 This library provides an abstraction for building various network topologies such as Spine-Leaf, Fat Tree, and BCube using different link strategies.
 It is primarily used for creating topology and flow files for the NS-3 simulator.
 However, it can be extended to create and manage any topology format by extending the link strategy and flow strategy components.

+# Usage

+## Spine-Leaf Topology

+Run `python3 topogen.py -t spine_leaf` to generate a Spine-Leaf topology.
+By default, it creates two Spine nodes, three Leaf nodes, and each Leaf node connects to two hosts.
+You can adjust these settings using the `--spine`, `--leaf`, and `--host` options.

+## Fat Tree Topology

+Run `python3 topogen.py -t fat_tree` to generate a Fat Tree topology.
+By default, it uses k=4, meaning 4 pods with 4 nodes each.
+You can adjust this setting using the `--k` option.

+## BCube Topology

+Run `python3 topogen.py -t bcube` to generate a Bcube topology.
+By default, it uses n=4, which means there are 4 switches per layer, and each layer connects to 4 hosts.

 # Components

 ## Network Builder